I’ve Learned How to Treat People Properly

 Afterward, I looked in God’s words for the principles on how to treat people fairly.
 I found two passages of God’s words: “How you are to treat others is clearly shown or hinted at in God’s words; the attitude with which God treats humanity is the attitude people should adopt in their treatment of one another.
 How does God treat each and every person?
 Some people are of immature stature, or are young, or have believed in God for only a short time.
 God might see these people as being neither bad nor malicious by nature essence; it is simply that they are somewhat ignorant or lacking in caliber, or that they have been polluted too much by society.
 They have not entered truth reality, so it is difficult for them to keep from doing some foolish things or committing some ignorant acts.
 However, from God’s perspective, such matters are not important; He looks only at these people’s hearts.
 If they are resolved to enter truth reality, if they are headed in the right direction, and this is their objective, then God is watching them, waiting for them, and giving them time and opportunities that allow them to enter.
 It is not the case that God knocks them down with one blow, nor is it that He grabs hold of a transgression they once committed and refuses to let go; He has never treated people like this.
 That being said, if people treat each other in such a manner, then does this not show their corrupt disposition?
 This is precisely their corrupt disposition.
 You have to look at how God treats ignorant and foolish people, how He treats those with immature stature, how He treats the normal manifestations of humanity’s corrupt disposition, and how He treats those who are malicious.
 God treats different people in different ways, and He also has various ways of managing different people’s myriad conditions.
 You must understand these truths.
 Once you have understood these truths, you will then know how to experience them” (“To Gain the Truth, You Must Learn From the People, Matters, and Things Around You” in Records of Talks of Christ of the Last Days).
 “You might be incompatible with someone’s personality, and you may not like him, but when you work together with him, you remain impartial and will not vent your frustrations in doing your duty, sacrifice your duty, or take out your frustrations on the interests of God’s family.
 You can do things according to principle; as such, you have a basic reverence for God.
 If you have a bit more than that, then when you see that someone has some faults or weaknesses—even if he has offended you or harmed your own interests—you still have it in you to help him.
 Doing so would be even better; it would mean that you are a person who possesses humanity, truth reality, and reverence for God” (“The Five States Necessary to Be on the Right Track in One’s Faith” in Records of Talks of Christ of the Last Days).

 God’s words are very clear on the principles and path to treating people fairly, as well as His attitude toward people.
 His attitude toward antichrists and wicked people is one of hate, curse, and punishment.
-As for those who are of small stature, poor caliber, and who have various corrupt dispositions and faults, as long as they truly, wish to pursue the truth, and can accept the truth, God’s attitude is one of love, mercy, and salvation.
+As for those who are of small stature, poor caliber, and who have various corrupt dispositions and faults, as long as they truly believe in God, wish to pursue the truth, and can accept the truth, God’s attitude is one of love, mercy, and salvation.
 We see that God is principled in His treatment of every single person, and He asks that we treat others according to the principles of the truth.
 For example, we must be tolerant and forgiving to those who truly believe in God.
 We must help them out of love and give them chances to repent and change.
 We can’t beat people down just because they express some corruption.
 That is not God’s will.
 Take Brother Chen—he was of good caliber and was responsible in his duty.
 He was also willing to put effort into pursuing the truth.
 It was just that he was a new believer, his experience was shallow, and he was a little more arrogant than others.
 I should have been treating him fairly according to the principles of the truth and lovingly fellowshiping on the truth to help him.
 However, not only was I not helping him, refusing to see his strengths and good points, but I even judged and excluded him, and wanted him gone when seeing his shortcomings.
 I had such a malicious nature!
 I thought about how I’d been as a leader.
 At the time, I always thought I was better than others, I wanted to have the final say, do whatever I wanted, and I didn’t listen to others’ opinions.
 As a result, I did some things that disrupted the church’s work.
 And yet God didn’t eliminate me, but instead used His words to judge, discipline and deal with me, to have me reflect on myself, giving me a chance to repent and change.
 I saw that God never gives up on us or eliminates us just for expressing some corruption, but does all He can to save us.
 God has such a good heart!
 Then, considering my own behavior and how I was treating Brother Chen made me so ashamed that I wanted the ground to swallow me up.

 I then read these words of God: “As for whether someone is good or bad, and how he or she should be treated, people should have their own principles of behavior; however, as for what the outcome of that person will be—whether he or she ends up getting punished by God, or whether he or she ends up getting judged and chastised—that is God’s business.
 People should not interfere; God would not allow you to take the initiative on His behalf.
 How to treat that person is God’s business.
 As long as God has not decided what sort of outcome such people will have, has not expelled them, and has not punished them, and they are being saved, then you should help them patiently, out of love; you should not hope to determine the outcome of such people, nor should you use human means to crack down on them or punish them.
 You may deal with and prune such people, or you may open your heart and engage in heartfelt fellowship to help them.
 However, if you contemplate punishing, ostracizing, and framing these people, then you will be in trouble.
 Would doing so be in line with the truth?
 Having such thoughts would result from being hot-blooded; those thoughts come from Satan and originate from human resentment, as well as from human jealousy and loathing.
 Such conduct does not conform to the truth.
 This is something that would bring down retribution upon you, and is not in line with God’s will” (“The Five States Necessary to Be on the Right Track in One’s Faith” in Records of Talks of Christ of the Last Days).
 God’s words showed me that I should be principled in how I treated others.
 I couldn’t randomly pigeonhole others using my notions and imaginings or focus on their transgressions, then condemn them.
 Instead, I should treat them based on their nature and essence, and help them in practical ways based on their different states and faults.
 Depending on other people’s states, someone with the reality of the truth knows when to be patient and helpful, when to prune and deal with them harshly, and when to reproach them.
 They always act properly and with principle.
 They never randomly delimit someone or treat a brother or sister who expresses corruption as an enemy.
 But how had I been treating Brother Chen?
 When I saw him reveal an arrogant disposition, I just mentioned it briefly to him and when that didn’t work, I excluded, judged and condemned him, and talked about him behind his back.
 I had no tolerance or patience.
 In no way is that helping him with a loving heart.
 I then prayed and repented to God, wanting to practice the principles of the truth and help Brother Chen with a loving heart.